NFL regular season: Other major news events

 The American Football League, the precursor to today's American Football Conference, postponed Week 12 of the 1963 season because of the assassination of President Kennedy, on Friday, November 22.
 The AFL's games were made up by adding a 15th week to a 14-week schedule.
-The older and more established National Football League went ahead and played as scheduled on Sunday, November 24, 1963.
+The older and more established National Football League went ahead and played as scheduled on Sunday, November 24, 1963, but no games were televised.